swaroop-raj/ComputerVision-Advanced-Car-Lane-Detection/README.md

 ####1.
 Provide an example of a distortion-corrected image.

 The comparison between the test images and their undistorted images are shown below.
-Although it is pretty hard to tell the differences from naked eyes.
+The differences are not apparent, but have few corrections.

 ![alt text][image3]
 ![alt text][image4]